How to run a polket node

 Using Nix

 Install nix and optionally direnv and lorri for a fully plug and play experience for setting up the development environment.
-To get all the correct dependencies activate direnv direnv allow
+To get all the correct dependencies activate direnv direnv allow and lorri lorri shell.

 Rust Setup